 Error!
-Reference source not found.
-The data was then combined from all six years for each crop.
-This data can be seen in Error!
-Reference source not found. for soybeans, Error!
-Reference source not found. rice, and Table 7 corn.
-The average WUE over the 6-year period for soybean was 3.29 Bu/In, the average for corn was 8.89 Bu/In, and the average for rice was 5.22 Bu/In.
+Reference source not found.The average WUE over the 7-year period for soybean was 3.22 Bu/In, the average for corn was 9.03 Bu/In, and the average for rice was 5.45 Bu/In.

 In the WUE calculation, the amount of rainfall that the field receives can be a large component in the total water.
 More rain does not always translate to less irrigation water needed, but WUE is determined by both rain and irrigation water.
-By plotting rainfall against WUE using all six years, linear regression and goodness of fit was determined.
+By plotting rainfall against WUE using all seven years, linear regression and goodness of fit was determined.
 Across all three crop types, no linear relationship was found between rainfall and WUE Figure 7.
 Adjusted rainfall is used in this calculation as it was used to determine the WUE.
 However, fewer than ten of the 149 data points have an adjusted rainfall value that differs from the recorded rainfall.
 Thus, the amount of rainfall received is not considered a factor in the WUE results.